Skip to main content

-Mid-market Enterprise Resource Planning (ERP) solutions have transformed significantly over recent years to keep up with advances in technology.
-However, not all enterprise systems are created equally, and many are built on legacy software features that have not been fully upgraded.
-This distinction is important when comparing newer applications such as Acumatica against outdated systems like Microsoft Dynamics GP that are marketed as cloud ERP.
+Most mid-market Enterprise Resource Planning (ERP) solutions have transformed significantly over the past few decades to keep up with advances in technology, namely the migration to cloud-hosted environments.
+However, many companies still rely on systems that are built on legacy software and have been haphazardly upgraded to fit with more modern applications and uses.
+This distinction is important when comparing newer apps such as Acumatica against outdated solutions like Microsoft Dynamics GP that are marketed as cloud ERP.

 Here are the five most important points to consider when comparing Acumatica versus Microsoft Dynamics GP to choose the best ERP: